 Prepare a 30-second commercial that promotes YOU.
 Although you may feel awkward, this is a good skill to practice.
 This can be done in front of a mirror or with a friend, family member or career counselor.
 Typically, your "commercial" includes your name, area of interest, experience and current goals.

 Turn networking opportunities into chances to develop and showcase your interpersonal and communication skills.

 Be as specific as possible when you talk to people about your career aspirations.
 You may be surprised by how intently others listen to your interests and unique goals.

 Remember your contact's name!
 If you repeat a person's name after you are introduced to them, you are more likely to remember it.
-Ex.
-"Nice to meet you, Jackie".
+For example, "Nice to meet you, Jackie!"
 It is also something that never goes unnoticed and is appreciated.

-Don't overlook the multitude of networking opportunities: (professional associations, email distribution lists, community involvement, job fairs, informational interviews etc).
+Don't overlook the multitude of networking opportunities out there: professional associations, email distribution lists, community involvement, job fairs, informational interviews, etc.

 Don't give your resume unless requested or if you are applying for an open position with the employer.
 This can be viewed as presumptuous and pushy.

 Don't sit back and wait for employers to come to you.
 Networking is about taking initiative and making positive things happen for you!